GuidesMarket research

 Example one: A manufacturer seeking to launch a new laptop

 When launching a new laptop, manufacturers must know what customers value the most to ascertain what feature draws them to their offerings.
 Therefore, businesses must conduct a conjoint analysis.
-The manufacturer will develop a questionnaire that will gather insights from the respondents.
+The manufacturer will develop a from the respondents.

 The attributes that define the laptop are: